Rhythmomachia: The Philosopher's Game

 For making a move, use your mouse to drag pieces to their new position according to the following moves:

-• infantry man An Infantry man, represented by a circle, moves exactly two fields in horizontal or vertical direction.
+1. Infantry Infantry, represented by a circle, moves exactly 2 fields in horizontal or vertical direction.

-• Cavalier A Cavalier, represented by a triangle, moves exactly three fields in diagonal direction.
+2. Cavalier Cavalier, represented by a triangle, moves exactly 3 fields in diagonal direction.

-• Chariot A Chariot, represented by a square, moves exactly four fields in any direction including diagonal.
+3. Chariot Chariot, represented by a square, moves exactly 4 fields in any direction, horizontally, vertically, or diagonally.

-• Tower The Pyramid, represented by a pyramidal tower, contains six or less units and can choose like which of those it wants to move, every time.
+4. Pyramid Tower The Pyramid, represented by a pyramidal tower, contains six or less units and can choose like which of its pieces it wants to move or attack, every time.
 If a figure contained in the pyramidal tower is attacked successfully, then it is removed and cannot be used for moving, any more.

-Though, if a tower looses one of its components and there is an identical duplicate of the same league, the player can choose to swap them.
-The figure in the tower which was lost is removed and the duplicate takes its place in the tower, instead.
+If a pyramid looses one of its components and an identical duplicate of the same league is still in play, the player can choose to swap them out.
+The figure in the pyramid which was lost is removed and the duplicate takes its place in the pyramid, instead.

 The Attacking Options

-Though every player can only do a single move per turn, each can attack as many times as possible, before and/or after the move.
-Each figure can attack as many times as possible and even one attack can be lead by as many figures as necessary.
-To attack an opponent's figure successfully, one must reduce its rating exactly to zero (each figure that still has a negative or positive rating at the end of the opponents turn, will regenerate to its full rating).
-Since the ratings vary that much, it is rather difficult to attack another figure successfully.
+Though every player can only do a single move per turn, each can attack as many times as possible, before and/or after their move.
+Each figure can attack as many times as possible and attacks can be lead by as many figures as necessary.
+To attack an opponent's figure successfully, you must reduce its rating exactly to 0 (each figure that still has a negative or positive rating at the end of the opponents turn, will regenerate to its full rating).

-Various possibilities for a single attack of a figure do exist, each with the goal of reducing the target's rating to 0:
+Various possibilities for a single attack of a figure do exist, each with the goal of reducing the target's rating to 0.
+They can be combined freely:

-• Direct confrontation is used if a movement of a figure would lead exactly onto the target figure and the ratings are equal.
-This attack can only be lead by a single figure at once.
+1. Direct confrontation is used if a movement of a figure would lead exactly onto the target figure and the ratings are equal.

 • Choose the kind of attack: